andrepatta/andrepatta/README.md

 # Hi there 👋

-I'm a seasoned software engineer with over 19 years of experience.
-My journey into blockchain technology began in early 2017 and ever since, I've been delving into the world of decentralization and smart contracts.
+I’m a seasoned software engineer with over 19 years of dynamic experience, deeply specializing in a diverse array of programming languages.
+My passion for technology sparked at the age of 13 when I first started coding, a journey that quickly escalated as I launched my own business by the age of 14.
+This early immersion laid a strong foundation for my innovative mindset and entrepreneurial spirit.
+In early 2017, my curiosity and fascination with decentralization guided me into the world of blockchain technology, where I have remained captivated by its transformative potential.

+Believing that a true master of software development is proficient in any programming language, I approach each project with versatility, adaptability, and a relentless drive to leverage technology to solve complex problems.

 ## 🚀 About Me

 -  🌐 **Blockchain Developer**: Currently working with [Electroneum](https://electroneum.com) to enhance their blockchain infrastructure and implement cutting-edge solutions.
 -  🎮 **League of Legends Challenges Platform**: Working on a private, highly scalable platform for League of Legends, built on a robust Golang backend.
 -  🛠️ **Tech Enthusiast**: Passionate about optimizing my workflows, I use tools like NeoVim and a Corne split keyboard, constantly refining for optimal performance.

-## 🛠️ My Tech Stack

--  **Languages**: Go, JavaScript, TypeScript, Solidity, C#, C, C++,
--  **Blockchain**: Bitcoin, Ethereum, Smart Contracts, Distributed Ledger Technology (DLT), Cryptography
--  **Web Development**: Node.js, REST APIs, SQL, ORMs, Gofiber, HTML, HTMX, CSS
--  **Tools**: Git, NeoVim, Docker
--  **Other**: High-Performance Systems, Microservices, Continuous Integration, Continuous Delivery, AWS

-## 🌱 Currently Learning

--  Advanced Golang
--  Enhancing blockchain scalability and security
--  K8s

 ## 📫 How to Reach Me